SAP-archive/cloud-espm-v2/README.md

 4.In espm-cloud-web/src/main/resources/Config.Properties -> add AppName (your app name), AccountName ( your account name of SAP HCP) and LandscapeHost ( for hana trial account, the value is hanatrial.ondemand.com) , OAuthDestinationName (this is the HCP destination name -  oAuths )

+5.Build the application in Eclipse and deploy the same to HCP.

-5.Go to Cockpit -> Navigate to application -> Navigate to Security -> Go to Roles -> Grant role "Retailer" in HCP to your user.
+6.Go to Cockpit -> Navigate to application -> Navigate to Security -> Go to Roles -> Grant role "Retailer" in HCP to your user.

 ![Security](/docs/images/Security.jpg?raw=true)

-6.Build the applciation in Eclipse and deploy the same to HCP.
+###Code Explaination

-### Authorization API Source code packages:-
+#### Authorization API Source code packages:-

 Packages related to Authorization API Implementation on ESPM:-